A Single Customer View (SCV): Everything You Need to Know

 What Is a Single Customer View?

 But not all single customer views are created equal.
-A true single customer view is more than just a customer database.
-It needs to be scalable, flexible, and updated in real time.
+A true single customer view is more than just a customer database that can store customer data.
+It needs to be scalable, flexible, and updated in real time so your marketing team can offer the best possible customer experience.

 That last point is a crucial difference.
 SCV data is used to enable segmentation and marketing automation — if the system is out of date, your customers could be seeing the wrong messages.
 Despite this, many companies that claim to offer a single customer view still manage their data with a rigid framework and time-delayed updates, which can be detrimental to marketing efforts.

-This article will explore the important need for a unified source of data, the history of customer data management that led to the single customer view, why it's important for modern businesses to have one, and actionable examples of a true single customer view in use.
+To fully understand the important need for a unified source of data, let’s break down the different types of data needed to make SCVs work.
+Then we’ll walk through the history of customer data management that led to the single customer view, the biggest benefits that businesses can get from a holistic view of their customer journey, and actionable examples of a true single customer view in use.

-What Data Do You Need to Collect for a Unified Customer View?
+Collecting Customer Data for a Unified Customer View

 To create a holistic, unified view of your customers, you need to be able to collect data from a range of sources, including: